asyncapi/asyncapi-react/docs/README.md

   - [Development Guide](./development/guide.md) describes how to set up a development environment, write, and run tests.
 It also contains the naming and architecture convention.
 - features:
   - [Anchors](./features/anchors.md) describes internal anchors in the AsyncAPI component.
+  - [Highlight markdown's code blocks](./features/highlight.md) describes how to add custom language configuration for `highlight.js` used in the component.
 - usage:
   - [Using in Angular](./usage/angular.md) describes how to use the AsyncAPI component in Angular project.
   - [Using in Vue](./usage/vue.md) describes how to use the AsyncAPI component in Vue project.